MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 > [!div class="checklist"]
 >
-> **Strive for simplicity**.
+> - **Strive for simple operations**.
 Simplified networks are easier to monitor, troubleshoot, and maintain, reducing the workload for IT teams.
 For example, if your topology is hub-spoke, then stick to the typical layout.
 Don't complicate the architecture by mixing approaches.
+>
+> - **Right-size your subnets** (@jose recommendation?).
+When allocating subnets, it's important to strike a balance between size and scalability.
+You want subnets to be large enough to accommodate projected growth.
+However, avoid making them excessively large.
+You might need to carve out more subnets for new components in your workload.
+>
+> - For environments with limited private IP addresses (RFC 1918) availability, consider using IPv6.

 | Recommendation|Benefit|
 |-----------|-------- |